IgniteUI/indigo-design-docfx/en/components/linear-gauge.md

 ## Code Generation

+This section describes some important overrides and how they affect code generation.

 > [!WARNING]
 > Triggering `Detach from Symbol` on an instance of the Linear Gauge in your design is very likely to result in loss of code generation capability for the Linear Gauge.

 ### Minimum Value

 This override controls the minimum value displayed by the Linear Gauge.
-It supports data binding as well as direct setting of a number.
+It supports [data binding](../codegen/data-binding.md) as well as direct setting of a number.
 If a binding is used the bound property must result in a number at runtime.
 If no binding is used the value must be a number.
 If the value provided is not in the correct format the Linear Gauge will be generated without a minimum value set and the control default will be used.

 Binding: